A call to arms: making the case for more reusable libraries

-Making small bug fixes often takes a lot of developer effort from project maintainers, simply since a package may have many small bugs that only occur in rare instances.
-In a proprietary package, all of this effort lands on the shoulders of the full-time developers, which means that addressing all the small bugs can take a lot of developer time.
+Making small bug fixes often takes significant developer effort from project maintainers, simply since a package may have many small bugs that only occur in rare instances.
+In a proprietary package, all of this effort lands on the shoulders of the full-time developers, which means that addressing all the small bugs can take considerable developer resources.
 In contrast, in an open source project, any end user experiencing a bug may end up sufficiently motivated to fix the bug themselves.
-Indeed, contributing such bug fixes is often the way how projects gain new contributors (as is also true about this author's original involvement with Libxc,\citep{Lehtola2018_S_1} Psi4,\citep{Smith2020_JCP_184108} and PySCF,\citep{Sun2020_JCP_24109} for instance).
+Indeed, contributing such bug fixes is often the way how open source projects gain new contributors (as is also true about this author's original involvement with Libxc,\citep{Lehtola2018_S_1} Psi4,\citep{Smith2020_JCP_184108} and PySCF,\citep{Sun2020_JCP_24109} for instance).

 What many fail to note is that such transient contributions from the community can together account to a significant amount of developer time, which obviates the need to have developers on the payroll to work on such small maintenance tasks.
 This again takes us back to the public good aspect of free and open source software: improvements made by private parties are available to everyone.\citep{Johnson2002_JEMS_637}